Who is J Washburn?

 It's the perfect name for a minimalist like me.
 (Seriously, nice work, Mom!
 I don't know how you called that one.
 Must've been some strong foreshadowing or something.)
 Incidentally, if you throw a pen at a paper from at least five feet away, it nearly always spells my name.

 “But what kind of a name is J?”—you’re still asking.
 Well, I’ll tell you.
 There was once a man named Melvin J. Ballard (whose middle name was Joseph, but he liked to abbreviate it).
 My grandpa was named J Ballard Washburn in honor of this man.
 But he just got the J (without the period).
-I was named after my grandpa, and I just got his J.
+My parents named me after my grandpa, and I just got his J. Which is nice.

 After all, brevity is the soul of wit.

 Now, a few facts about me:

-I grew up with my siblings in suburban Idaho—in a neighborhood with a few good bike jumps, a makeshift hockey court, and even a safe-house for sneaking video games.
-To the south we had open fields, which, back then, looked surprisingly similar to the Land of Prydain, littered with streams and trees and wildlife and magic.
+I grew up in suburban Idaho, in a neighborhood with a few good bike jumps, a makeshift hockey court, a safe-house for sneaking video games, and open fields to the south, which back then looked like the Land of Prydain, littered with streams and trees and wildlife and magic.
 My older brother was a Jedi Master, and he taught me the ways as he and I and our younger siblings lived the adventures you’ve read in my books.

 Then I accidentally grew up.
 On accident—I mean it.

-I’m glad you could join me—we have some exciting things ahead of us.
+And I’m glad you could join me in this journey—we have some exciting things ahead of us.